All Episodes

 The Seahawks lost, as you know, to the Pittsburgh Steelers.

-Well, that's that's big of her.
+Well, that's big of her.

 Filed a formal complaint against herself.

-Uh uh guys go in, donate sperm, and they're allowed to make a recording to the sperm that will be played later when the sperm is 18.
+Guys go in, donate sperm, and they're allowed to make a recording to the sperm.

-Uh this was uh dubbed the sperm monologues.
+This was dubbed the sperm monologues.

-Well, there's some new news on this, not specifically that, but there's new sperm news out there.
+Not specifically that, but there's new sperm news out there.

-Uh this is from the Scotland Daily Record.
+This is from the Scotland Daily Record.

 Only one man in the whole country.

-This is uh It's hard to believe.
+This is It's hard to believe.

-Only only one man in Scotland is donating sperm to help infertile couples have children, it was claimed yesterday.
+Only one man in Scotland is donating sperm to help infertile couples have children, it was claimed yesterday.

 Revelation was made as a support group warned Britain is facing a national shortage.